 Cedar Tree Event

+For many several years, Kansas City WildLands’ Cedar Tree Event took place at Mildale Farm in Johnson County, Kansas, as part of the county’s restoration efforts to remove invasive cedar trees from grassland prairie.
+And the efforts worked!
 We are working diligently to find another public site in need of invasive cedar tree removal in the hope of being able to resume in future years what has become a family tradition for so many.
 Stay tuned!

 About this event: